Lyon shooting: Orthodox priest seriously wounded | DW | 31.10.2020

 Police in the French city of Lyon say an orthodox priest has been injured in a shooting.
 The gunman is reportedly on the loose.

-An attacker armed with a sawn-off shotgun wounded an Orthodox priest in a shooting in the southeasternl French city of Lyon before fleeing, a police source said on Saturday.
+An attacker armed with a sawn-off shotgun wounded a Greek Orthodox priest in a shooting in the southeastern French city of Lyon before fleeing, police sources said on Saturday.

-The priest, who has Greek nationality, was closing his church in the city's seventh arrondissement when the attack happened and is now in a serious condition, the source told AFP, who asked not to be named.
+The priest was closing his church in the city's seventh arrondissement when the attack happened, the source told AFP, who asked not to be named.

 Reuters cited an anonymous police source as saying that the priest was fired on twice at around 4 p.m. local time (1500 UTC/GMT), and was treated on site for life-threatening injuries.